-Rabbi Adrienne received S’micha from the pluralistic Rabbinical Seminary International, founded in 1955 by the Hungarian Chasidic Rabbi and Kabbalist Dr. Joseph H. Gelberman.
-She is an Associate Rabbi at the New Synagogue in New York City, the Chaplain of Scouts BSA Troop 40, and a member of the International Federation of Rabbis, T’ruah: The Rabbinic Call for Human Rights, the Women Cantors’ Network and InterFaithFamily, Equally Wed (Modern LGBTQ+ weddings) and the Rainbow Wedding Network.
+Rabbi Adrienne received S’micha from Rabbinical Seminary International, founded in 1955 by the Hungarian Chasidic Rabbi and Kabbalist Dr. Joseph H. Gelberman.
+She is an Associate Rabbi at the New Synagogue in New York City, the Chaplain of Scouts BSA Troop 40, and a member of the International Federation of Rabbis, the Women Cantors’ Network and InterFaithFamily, Equally Wed (Modern LGBTQ+ weddings) and the Rainbow Wedding Network.

 Rabbi Adrienne and her husband Doug have one son, Elian, who attends Oberlin College of Arts and Sciences.
 She is an avid supporter of local nonprofits and most recently served as Chair of the Central NJ Nonprofit Council and the Princeton Mercer Regional Chamber’s Nonprofit Business Partnership.
-She has volunteered and/or worked with the Jewish Federation of Princeton Mercer Bucks, the Princeton Public Schools, the Princeton Education Foundation, VolunteerConnect, SAVE, A Friend to Homeless Animals, Women in Development and the local Pack, Troop and Council of the Boy Scouts of America.
+She has volunteered and/or worked with the Jewish Federation of Princeton Mercer Bucks, the Princeton Public Schools, the Princeton Education Foundation, VolunteerConnect, SAVE, A Friend to Homeless Animals, Women in Development, Princeton University, and the local Pack, Troop and Council of the Boy Scouts of America.
 She also consults independently with nonprofits and presents workshops and webinars on various aspects of nonprofit management.